smartnic/sigcomm21_artifact/README.md

 ## 7 Latency/Throughput Benefits (Table 2 in the submitted paper)
 This section describes how to validate the experimental claim about latency/throughput improvements in code produced by K2. _This experiment takes the longest time to run among all our experiments._ (total estimated machine time: 15 hours, human time: 40 minutes).
 The high-level steps are as follows.

-1) [Set up an experiment on the NSF CloudLab testbed](#CloudLab-Experiment-Setup) using credentials that we provided on hotCRP.
+1) [Set up an experiment on the NSF CloudLab testbed](#72-cloudlab-experiment-setup) using credentials that we provided on hotCRP.
-2) Measure the latency-throughput profile of one benchmark which varies the offered load (Tx rate) and measures the corresponding processing rate (Rx rate), packet drop rate, and the round-trip latency of the packets that were successfully processed without drop.
+2) [Measure the latency-throughput profile of one benchmark]() by varying the offered load and measuring the benchmark program's packet-processing rate, packet drop rate, and the round-trip latency of the packets that were successfully processed without dropping.
 The experiment graphs these quantities as a function of the offered load.
 We will describe how to obtain the throughput (MLFFR) and the tail latency (latency at the MLFFR) of the benchmark from the corresponding curve.
-3) Run a long-lived experiment that runs multiple benchmarks under different offered loads (Tx rate) and draws similar curves.
+3) [Run a long-lived experiment covering multiple benchmarks](#74-obtain-all-latency-throughput-curves) to obtain similar curves for all variants of benchmark programs.

 ### 7.1 An important caveat about latency and throughput numbers from this experiment
 We are using a different setup from the one used in the paper submission for replicating this experiment.
 We are using a machine with an Intel architecture (cloudlab instance `xl170`) rather than an AMD architecture (cloudlab instance `d6515`).
 This change occurred due to two reasons.
 (1) We consistently found it hard to obtain `d6515` machines on CloudLab, due to conflicting reservations from other users.
 There are just more instances of `xl170` available.
 (2) We found results from the Intel architecture more repeatable and reliable, with the benefits of additional performance-enhancing features that we plan to use for the final numbers in the camera-ready version of our paper.
-For these reasons, the throughput and latency numbers won't exactly match the paper as of the submission.
-Instead, the main claim we wish to validate is that: relative to the best version produced by `clang`, code produced by K2 has (1) similar or better throughput (MLFFR), and (2) much lower tail latency (latency at the MLFFR).
+For these reasons, the throughput and latency numbers won't exactly match those in Table 2 in the paper submission.
+Instead, the main claim we wish to validate is that: relative to the best version produced by `clang`, code produced by K2 has (1) similar or better throughput (MLFFR), and (2) lower tail latency (i.e., the latency at the MLFFR).

 ### 7.2 CloudLab Experiment Setup